Superphysics Superphysics

 Table of contents

-For reasons known only to Himself, Baba preferred to sit on the grave of the tiger and he selected it as His resting place during His daily walks in that field unless someone else was sitting there.
-In that event, He would sit on the grave of the Englishman.
+Baba preferred to sit on the grave of the tiger as His resting place during His daily walks in that field.
+If someone else was sitting there, He would sit on the Englishman’s grave.

 While sitting on these graves Baba guided many souls and gave many demonstrations of mystical states, contributing much to the spiritual knowledge of humanity.